KittyNekoStudio/blah/README.md

 # What is blah?

-blah is a text editor built on top of a terminal emulator.
+blah is a gui text editor made in Java.

 [Roadmap](/docs/blah-roadmap.md)